ruitaiS/capstone-2/README.md

 ### Simple Algorithms

+* Used the entire training set for model development because these are rule based algorithms, rather than models which "learn" on the dataset.

 (TODO: Write better)
 Like with the movielens project, I started out with some very basic prediction methods.
 Randomly picking a winner predictably results in an accuracy of (TODO), but what may be surprising is that picking white to win every game actually has a higher accuracy, at (TODO).
 One might assume that both sides are equally likely to win, but actually is not the case.

 * Guessing the winner leads to around 50% correct rate

 * Guessing white as the winner every match yields around 52% correct rate.
 This is caused by white's first move advantage